-Regular Meetings: The City Council shall meet at least once a month at City Hall located at 680 Crystal Farms Rd on the second (2nd) Monday of each month at 6:00 pm or as otherwise established by the City Council.
-The City Council shall determine whether to continue its meeting at or near 12:00 am midnight or continue the meeting the following day if additional items are on the agenda and have not been considered.
-The call for and conduct of all meetings of the City Council, both regular and special as provided in Section 3.2 hereof, shall be in accordance with state law.

-Special and Emergency Meetings.
-Special meetings may be called by the Mayor, or two (2) City Councilmembers.
-The call for a special meeting by Councilmembers shall be documented and filed with the City Secretary in written form (including e-mail).
+- 3.1 Regular Meetings.
+The City Council shall meet at least once a month at City Hall located at 680 Crystal Farms Rd. on the second Monday of each month at 6:0 p.m. or as otherwise established by the City Council.
+The City Council shall determine whether to continue its meeting for additional time at or near 12:00 midnight or continue the meeting the following day if additional items are on the agenda and have not been considered.
+The call for and conduct of all meetings of the City Council, both regular and special as provided in Section 3.2 hereof, shall be in accordance with state law. - 3.2 Special and Emergency Meetings.
+Special meetings may be called by the Mayor, or two City Councilmembers.
+The call for a special meeting by Councilmembers shall be documented and filed with the City Secretary in written form.
 The call for a special meeting shall specify the day and the hour of the special meeting and list the subject or subjects to be considered.
-A Public Notice shall be posted at least 72 hours before the meeting is scheduled to begin.
-The agenda for any special meeting shall include a designation of the person(s) who called such meeting.
+A Public Notice shall be posted at least three business days before the meeting is scheduled to begin.
+The agenda for any special meeting shall include a designation of the persons who called such meeting.
 In accordance with state law, the notice to the public of an emergency meeting must be posted at least two hours before the meeting is scheduled to begin.
-An emergency exists only if immediate action is required of the City Council because of an "imminent threat to public health and safety" or a "reasonably unforeseeable situation" and/or state law.
+An emergency exists only if immediate action is required of the City Council because of an "imminent threat to public health and safety" or a "reasonably unforeseeable situation." - 3.3 Recessed Meetings.

-Recessed Meetings.
 Any meeting of the City Council may be recessed to a later time provided that no recess shall be for a longer period than until the next regularly scheduled City Council meeting.
 Such recess shall be held upon the approval of the vote of a majority of the City Council.
 Additional notice shall be posted in accordance with the Open Meetings Act for any recess beyond the next business day.